lenafaure/regular-expressions-training/README.md

 ### Character class
 ```
 []          ⟶ alternation: matches any one of the characters inside the brackets
+[-abc]      ⟶ dash at the beginning of the character class is the literal character
-[a-z]       ⟶ if the dash is not at the beginning it doesn't mean literal dash but any character a through f
+[a-f]       ⟶ if the dash is not at the beginning it doesn't mean literal dash but any character a through f
+[^abc]      ⟶ caret at the beginning of the character class negates the sequence that follows
+[ab^c]      ⟶ if the caret is not at the beginning it means literal character
 ```

 **Search for a phone number with format 917-555-1234**